-Applicable excerpts from the Alabama Handbook for Erosion Control, Sediment Control, and Stormwater Management on Constructions Sites and Urban Areas (Handbook), are included in this chapter.
-Other portions of the Handbook may be used if found to be useful.
+Several excerpts from the Alabama Handbook for Erosion Control, Sediment Control, and Stormwater Management on Constructions Sites and Urban Areas, are included at the end of this chapter.
+The excerpts describe vegetation preservation, dust control (including mulching and permanent seeding), sediment traps (including straw bale traps, sediment barriers, and temporary excavations), and the sedimentation pond (including outlet protection).
+If other portions of the Handbook prove useful they may be incorporated.